 Where to Stay in Waterton Lakes National Park

 You have a couple of options for places to stay in the park, depending on your budget.
 There are two options for Waterton camping, which is your best bet if you are on a budget like we were.

 Townsite Campground is the most popular option and has a toilet block and showers which can be booked online, and Belly River Campground is a cheaper more primitive option that is first-come, first-served.
 For prices and availability, check out the Parks Canada website.

 For a very worthwhile splurge, consider staying at the historic and very regal Prince of Wales Hotel located in Waterton Village, in the park.

-Or if you are looking for a more affordable option that isn’t camping, stay at Waterton Lakes Lodge Resort, which offers private rooms and an indoor pool.
+Or if you are looking for a more affordable option that isn’t camping, stay at Waterton Lakes Lodge Resort, which offers private rooms and an indoor pool, or the Rocky Ridge Country Lodge Bed & Breakfast which has private rooms and cottages to choose from.